Parametric estimation and LAN property of the birth-death-move process with mutations: Likelihood and LAN property

 Similarly, we assume that the transition kernel $k_\gamma$ is differentiable with respect to $\vartheta$ and the two following hypotheses.

-\begin{enumerate}[label={${\textbf{\Alph*}}$\textbf{(}$k_{ \gamma},\gamma$\textbf{)}},leftmargin=*] \item For all $ \vartheta\in \Theta$, $ \x\mapsto \gamma( \vartheta,\x) \int_{E}\frac{ \|\nabla_{1}k_{ \gamma}( \vartheta,\x,\y)\|^2}{k_{ \gamma}( \vartheta,\x,\y)}\1_{k_\gamma(\vartheta,\x,\y)>0}\nu_{ \gamma}(\x,d\y)$ is bounded. \item For all $\vartheta\in \Theta$, $\exists\, \rho( \vartheta)>0$ such that $ \x\mapsto f^{k_{ \gamma}}_{ \vartheta}(\x, \rho( \vartheta))\gamma( \vartheta,\x)$ is bounded, where \end{enumerate}
+\begin{enumerate}[label={${\textbf{\Alph*}}$\textbf{(}$k_{ \gamma},\gamma$\textbf{)}},leftmargin=*] \item For all $ \vartheta\in \Theta$, $ \x\mapsto \gamma( \vartheta,\x) \int_{E}\frac{ \|\nabla k_{ \gamma}( \vartheta,\x,\y)\|^2}{k_{ \gamma}( \vartheta,\x,\y)}\1_{k_\gamma(\vartheta,\x,\y)>0}\nu_{ \gamma}(\x,d\y)$ is bounded. \item For all $\vartheta\in \Theta$, $\exists\, \rho( \vartheta)>0$ such that $ \x\mapsto f^{k_{ \gamma}}_{ \vartheta}(\x, \rho( \vartheta))\gamma( \vartheta,\x)$ is bounded, where \end{enumerate}

-Finally, concerning the inter-jump motion given as a solution of \eqref{EDSglob}, we assume that its drift function $\bar v_n$ is differentiable with respect to $\vartheta$ and: \begin{enumerate}[label=\textbf{\Alph*$_{\text{move}}$},leftmargin=*] \item For all $n\geq 1$, $\forall \vartheta\in \Theta$, $ \x\mapsto \left\| \bar \sigma_n (\x)^{-1} \nabla_{1}\bar v_n( \vartheta,\x) \right\|$ is bounded. \item For all $n\geq 1$, $\forall \vartheta\in \Theta$, $\exists\, \rho( \vartheta)>0$ such that $\x \mapsto \|\bar\sigma_n(\x)^{-1}\|^2 f^{\text{move}}_{ \vartheta}(\x, \rho( \vartheta))$ is bounded, where \end{enumerate}
+Finally, concerning the inter-jump motion given as a solution of \eqref{EDSglob}, we assume that its drift function $\bar b_n$ is differentiable with respect to $\vartheta$ and: \begin{enumerate}[label=\textbf{\Alph*$_{\text{move}}$},leftmargin=*] \item For all $n\geq 1$, $\forall \vartheta\in \Theta$, $ \x\mapsto \left\| \bar \sigma_n (\x)^{-1} \nabla \bar b_n( \vartheta,\x) \right\|$ is bounded. \item For all $n\geq 1$, $\forall \vartheta\in \Theta$, $\exists\, \rho( \vartheta)>0$ such that $\x \mapsto \|\bar\sigma_n(\x)^{-1}\|^2 f^{\text{move}}_{ \vartheta}(\x, \rho( \vartheta))$ is bounded, where \end{enumerate}

-In order to state the LAN property, we introduce, for any $\vartheta\in\Theta$ and $N\in\N^*$, the following $\mathcal F_{tN}$-martingales, along with their associated angle brackets.
-The fact that they are truly martingales and the expression of their brackets are justified in the proof of the following theorem deferred to Appendix~\ref{proof LAN}.
+In order to state the LAN property, we introduce, for any $\vartheta\in\Theta$, the following $\mathcal F_{t}$-martingales, together with their associated angle brackets (see Appendix~\ref{appendix martingale} for background on these notions).
+The martingale property and the explicit expressions of their brackets are established in the proof, detailed in Appendix~\ref{proof LAN}, of the following theorem.
 We recall that $a_{n}= \bar\sigma_{n} \bar\sigma_{n}^T$.

-where $M^{\gamma}_{t}=N^{\gamma}_{t}- \int_{0}^t \gamma(\vartheta, \X_{s})ds$ and $M_s^{(i)}=\left(\Z^{(i)}_{s}-\Z^{(i)}_{0} -\int_0^{s}\bar v_{n}( \vartheta, \Z^{(i)}_{u})du\right)\1_{s\geq T_i}$ if we agree that $\X_t=\{(\Z^{(i)}_{t-T_i},\m^{(i)})\}$ when $t\in[T_i,T_{i+1}[$.
+where $\tilde N^{\gamma}_{t}=N^{\gamma}_{t}- \int_{0}^t \gamma(\vartheta, \X_{s})ds$ and $V_s^{(i)}=\left(\Z^{(i)}_{s}-\Z^{(i)}_{0} -\int_0^{s}\bar b_n( \vartheta, \Z^{(i)}_{u})du\right)\1_{s\geq T_i}$ if we agree that $\X_t=\{(\Z^{(i)}_{t-T_i},\m^{(i)})\}$ when $t\in[T_i,T_{i+1}[$.
 Their associated angle brackets are given by

 Finally denoting $\mathcal S=\{L,\beta,\delta,\tau,k_\beta,k_\delta,k_\tau\}$, we introduce